hsia947/Multi-BioNER/README.md

 ### Embedding
 We initialize the word embedding matrix with pre-trained word vectors from Pyysalo et al., 2013.
 These word vectors are trained using the skip-gram model on the PubMed abstracts together with all the full-text articles from PubMed Central (PMC) and a Wiikipedia dump.
 You can download the embedding files from [here](http://evexdb.org/pmresources/vec-space-models/).

-Do not forget to [convert](https://github.com/anotheremily/bin2txt) the .bin file to a .txt file.
+Please do not forget to [convert](https://github.com/anotheremily/bin2txt) the .bin file to a .txt file.

 ## Usage